appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. Validate that evidence does not indicate use of disallowed encryption schemes or domain parameters as defined in NIST.SP.800-131Ar2.
+1. Disallowed encryption schemes or domain parameters as defined in NIST.SP.800-131Ar2 shall not be present.

 *L2*
-1. Validate that testing evidence does not indicate use of disallowed encryption schemes or domain parameters as defined in NIST.SP.800-131Ar2.
+1. Disallowed encryption schemes or domain parameters as defined in NIST.SP.800-131Ar2 shall not be present.
 Cryptographic observations from manual validation will be made based on observed entropy.